Farama-Foundation/stable-retro/docs/getting_started.rst

     python3 -m retro.import /path/to/your/ROMs/directory/

-This will copy all matching ROMs to their corresponding Gym Retro game integration directories.
+This will copy all matching ROMs to their corresponding Stable Retro game integration directories.

 Your ROMs must be in the :ref:`supported-roms` list and must already have an integration.
 To add a ROM yourself, check out :ref:`game-integration`.